 If learning a second language during elementary school is an important value for your family, enroll in our Language Immersion Program beginning in Kindergarten!

-Our District is home to Minnesota's largest Language Immersion Program with more than 2,000 elementary students enrolled in our full-immersion program.
+Our District is home to Minnesota's largest Language Immersion Program with more than 3,000 elementary students enrolled in either a Chinese or Spanish full immersion program.

 Spanish Immersion is offered as a school-within-a-school program at Clear Springs, Deephaven, Groveland, and Minnewashta Elementary Schools.
 About half of all Kindergarten students at each school enroll in Spanish Immersion and half enroll in the English Kindergarten program.